tarantool/doc/doc/enterprise/dev.rst

 ===============================================================================

-To develop an application, use the Tarantool Cartridge framework that is :ref:`installed <enterprise-install>` as part of Tarantool Enterprise.
+To develop an application, use the Tarantool Cartridge framework that is :ref:`installed <enterprise-install>` as part of Tarantool Enterprise Edition.

 Here is a summary of the commands you need: